iomicroservices/baselink-nuxt/content/services/tradespeople/certificates-reports/pat-testing.md

 Booking PAT testing through BaseLink is fast and fully online.
 Submit your request, receive an instant quote, and choose a time that fits your schedule — with no need to chase availability or wait for callbacks.

 #description
 All engineers on our platform are qualified, experienced and fully vetted.
-You’ll also have support from our dedicated in-house team in case you need to add appliances, reschedule or book other safety services like EICRs or fire risk assessments.
+You'll also have support from our dedicated in-house team in case you need to add appliances, reschedule or book other safety services like EICRs or fire risk assessments.

 #description
 Payment is collected on the day of testing, and any additional time is billed fairly in 30-minute increments.
 Book PAT testing{{$doc.location}} today with BaseLink — and make sure your appliances are safe, documented, and up to standard.